spiritedtechie/fitr-service-auth/README.md

 Running in Development Mode
 ---------------------------

-1. Install MongoDB (easiest way is as a Docker container e.g. via Kitematic)
+1) Install MongoDB (easiest way is as a Docker container e.g. via Kitematic)

-2. Configure config-local.yml with MongoDB host, port and database name
+2) Configure config-local.yml with MongoDB host, port and database name

-3. Run the service:
+3) Run the service:

-    gradle run
+    ./gradlew run

 Build Distribution
 ------------------